aerotrail-ayushbhagwatkar/opensearch-mcp-server-py/README.md

 ## OpenSearch MCP Server

 **opensearch-mcp-server-py** is a Model Context Protocol (MCP) server for OpenSearch that enables AI assistants to interact with OpenSearch clusters.
-It provides a standardized interface for AI models to perform operations like searching indices, retrieving mappings, and managing shards through both stdio and streaming (SSE/Streamable HTTP) protocols.
+It provides a standardized interface for AI models to perform operations like searching indices, retrieving mappings, and managing shards.

+**🎉 NEW: FastMCP Implementation**

+Starting with version 0.4.0, this server has been migrated to use FastMCP for improved developer experience and production readiness.
+The original low-level implementation is still available for backward compatibility.

 **Key features:**

+- **FastMCP Integration**: Modern, production-ready MCP server implementation with automatic schema generation and error handling
 - Seamless integration with AI assistants and LLMs through the MCP protocol
-- Support for both stdio and streaming server transports (SSE and Streamable HTTP)
 - Built-in tools for common OpenSearch operations
 - Easy integration with Claude Desktop and LangChain
 - Secure authentication using basic auth or IAM roles
+- **Backward Compatibility**: Legacy implementation available via `opensearch-mcp-server-legacy` command

 ## Installing opensearch-mcp-server-py